 \subsection{Main Results}

 Table~\ref{tab:main-results} presents the main results across three benchmarks.
 We organize the key findings around the three research questions.

-\textbf{Learned proactive retrieval outperforms passive strategies.} Among online baselines that maintain experience, AWM, MemoryBank, and Mem0 retrieve from accumulated experience without learned retrieval control, failing to achieve significant improvements over the base model.
-Reflexion adds episodic reflections but similarly lacks learned control over retrieval timing and content, even when combined with reinforcement learning (GRPO+Reflexion: 55.50\%), passive retrieval leaves substantial room for improvement. \method\ closes this gap by learning retrieval as an explicit policy action through paired-branch process rewards, achieving an 18.0-point gain over GRPO+Reflexion on SciWorld with consistent improvements across all three benchmarks.
+\textbf{Learned proactive retrieval outperforms passive strategies.} Online baselines with experience (AWM, MemoryBank, Mem0) lack learned retrieval control and yield only limited gains over the base model.
+Even GRPO+Reflexion leaves substantial room for improvement. \method\ achieves an 18.0-point gain over GRPO+Reflexion on SciWorld by learning retrieval as an explicit policy action through paired-branch process rewards.